ImageJ-scripts/ij-macros/README.md

 3. Open imageJ and go into `Plugins>New>Macro`.
 A text editor from imageJ will popup.

-4. in the aforementioned text editor go into `File>Open` and select the script that you have downloaded in step `2`.
-The script be loaded in a tab in the text editor.
+4. In the aforementioned text editor go into `File>Open` and select the script that you have downloaded in step `2`.
+The script will be loaded in a tab in the text editor.

 5. In the script tab press the `Run` button in the lower left corner and this will start the macro.